 Two Young Lovers’ Crimes and the Aftermath

-Filled with twists, The Ends is the true story of what took place before, during and after the lives of these ordinary people converged.
+That’s just one piece of this bizarre and compelling story, filled with twists.
+From childhood to death, The Ends chronicles the true events that occurred before, during and after the lives of these ordinary people converged.

 To read Chapter 1, scroll down.